 Request a call back from TWC’s Wildlife Hotline team

-To help our staff assess your situation more quickly, PLEASE UPLOAD PHOTOS at the bottom of this form but do not handle, cause undue stress to the animal, or engage in dangerous activity in order to obtain a photo.
+Please complete the form at the bottom of this page.
+To help our staff assess your situation quickly, PLEASE INCLUDE PHOTOS with your form submission in the file upload section of the form but don’t handle or cause undue stress to the animal, or engage in any dangerous activity in order to obtain a photo.

-It is our goal to respond to emergency situations within 1 hour but wait times may be longer if we are experiencing high call volume.
+It is our goal to respond to emergency situations as quickly as possible, however, during spring and summer we receive an extremely high number of calls.
+Response times may be 2 hours or longer when our team is experiencing high call volume.
 If you are submitting this form, PLEASE DO NOT CALL OUR HOTLINE as it duplicates our messages and increases wait times.

-***We are FULL for baby raccoons and are unable to respond to any calls about them.
-To learn more about helping baby raccoons, please click here***
+- We are currently FULL for baby raccoons and cannot respond to any calls about them.

 Please be advised that we DO NOT HAVE A PICK-UP SERVICE; you will likely be asked to contain the animal and transport it to our centre unless it is a species that requires a wildlife expert to be contained (e.g. coyote), or if the animal is in a complex or dangerous situation not suitable for a member of the public to handle.